Germany Visa Types, Requirements & Application

 Germany Travel Insurance offers financial assistance to travellers in case of unexpected incidents that may arise while travelling to Germany.
 It puts forward coverage for emergencies like lost passports, medical-related issues, lost/delayed luggage, flight delay, personal liability, trip cancellations, etc.

-In fact, travelling insurance is compulsory for every Indian national travelling to Germany.
+In fact, travel insurance is compulsory for every Indian national travelling to Germany.
 In order to get a German visa, one needs insurance of at least 30,000 euros.
 In the absence of a certified travel insurance plan, the German Mission will completely reject one's application for a German visa.

 People can scroll through Tata AIG's official website and compare travel insurance plans online effortlessly with the help of Tata AIG's robust travel insurance premium calculator.